Keyboard shortcuts

 classDef active fill:#f9a825,stroke:#f57f17,color:#000

-The function verifies the committee certificate, removes the request from the deposit queue, mints the corresponding amount of hBTC, and sends it to the user’s Sui address.
+After both checks in confirm_deposit pass, the function mints the corresponding amount of hBTC and sends it to the user’s Sui address.
 The deposited UTXO is added to the Hashi-managed UTXO pool, making it available for future withdrawal coin selection.